pai12345/Ratestask-API/README.md

 # Task 2 - Batch Processing

-Contains pdf file having details and solution for receiving and updating batches of tens of thousands of new prices.
+Navigate to Task2 folder for the Design and Approach doc on receiving and updating batches of tens of thousands of new prices.

 # Effort

 - Task 1:

-  - Total Time spent: 7 hrs
+  - Total Time spent: 7 hrs.
   - Challenges: Query optimization.

 - Task2: